NeuroGenomicsMX/Immunogenetics_review/README.md

 # Immunogenetics_review

-Data analysis performed for the "Exploring genetic variations associated with the immune response in underrepresented populations" project by Schafer et al.
+Data analysis performed for the "Exploring genetic variations associated with the immune response in underrepresented populations" project by Hernández-Ledesma et al.